Can Candles Be A

 of scent.

-Certain precautions can be taken to reduce the risk
+precautions can be taken to reduce the risk involved: you can

-involved: you can burn only beeswax candles or those that you
+burn only beeswax candles or those that you are certain are

-are certain are pollution-free; be sure that the wick does not
+pollution-free; be sure that the wick does not have a metal

-have a metal core; you can also trim the wick to a quarter of
+core; you can also trim the wick to a quarter of an inch.
+Be

-an inch.
-Be aware that the more fragrance that is found in the
+aware that the more fragrance that is found in the candle, the

-candle, the more soot is created.
-Of course if you learn how to
+more soot is created.
+Of course if you learn how to make your

-make your own candles, you can be sure of the ingredients that
+own candles, you can be sure of the ingredients that go into

 safe.